| Collaboration |

 valleys below Korphe, are as vivid for me today

-as they were when she told me about them twelve
+as they were when she told me many

 years ago.